-My classmates and me have developed a game called RaceTrack!
+My classmates and I have developed a game called RaceTrack!

 The underlying idea of RaceTrack is a round-based racing game where players have to strategically choose their next move out of multiple reachable positions.
 These positions are calculated based on their previous turns and the position of other players.
 As the game calculates the selectable moves for each player based on their previous choices, the game gets more interesting and challenging with each passing turn.

-RaceTrack has many fetures which make it more fun than the traditional pen and paper game.
-With the option to save running game sessions or diffrent game modes RaceTrack will sure be a hit among friends or families.
+RaceTrack has many features which make it more fun than the traditional pen and paper game.
+With the option to save running game sessions or different game modes RaceTrack will sure be a hit among friends or families.

-Excited for our Game?
+Excited about our Game?
 Get an early preview on MacOS or Windows!

 RaceTrack implements a custom alteration of the MVC Pattern, which can also be taken from the package structure in the source code itself.

 A GameEngine represents the brain of a game session, each game mode (currently three in total) extends the abstract class GameEngine with its own extensions.
 There are currently three game modes available.

 Player input through the GUI is handled by the controllers.
 Each controller is responsible for a different section of the GUI (e.g. StartMenuController for input in the main menu), except for the SceneController, which manages what menu is currently viewed by the player.